arham2211/job_scrapper/README.md

 The GitHub Actions workflow automatically:
 - Runs daily at 9 AM UTC (2 PM Pakistan time)
-- Scrapes both job sites
+- Scrapes 20 pages from Seek and 30 pages from JobSearch in parallel
-- Commits results to the repository
+- Combines results and removes duplicates
 - Uploads CSV as downloadable artifact

 ### Manual Trigger